Wetsuit Care and Maintenance Guide (UK)

 Hang inside out on wide plastic hanger in ventilated area.

 Allow 24-48 hours for complete drying.
-UK humidity extends this.
+British humidity extends this.

 Never use radiators, tumble dryers, or direct sunlight.